 \section{Method}

-In this report, we will maintain the notation convention of boldface, \textit{i.e.} $\inX$, for matrices, with the first dimension as the time or batch dimension, unless otherwise stated.
+In this paper, we will maintain the notation convention of boldface for matrices, \textit{i.e.} $\inX$.
+Unless otherwise stated, the first dimension is batch-time (batch and time dimensions flattened) for ease of understanding.
 Additionally, $\inX_i$ denotes the $i$-th row of $\inX$.
-Unless otherwise stated, the first dimension is batch-time (batch and time dimensions flattened) for ease of understanding.